 #3 – HEALTHIER KIDNEYS:

 One study conducted in Finland on beer and other hard drinks, revealed that the consumption of a big mug beer daily, considerably lowered the occurrence of having kidney stones by a significant percentage.
 It could be that beer’s high level of water content forced the kidneys to work to capacity and clear them out regularly.
 Dehydration, which causes the kidneys to become sluggish and increase the chances of getting kidney stones, is prevented by the intake of beer regularly.
 It could also be that the hops in the beer reduced the leaching of calcium present in the bones.
 Since the calcium, if leeched in this way could possibly end up as kidneys stones.

 #2 – STRONGER HEART:

-In 2011 a review of earlier studies conducted by Italy’s Foundazion di Ricercar e Cura showed that having a pint of beer daily, reduced the risk of heart diseases by nearly 31%.
+In 2011 a review of earlier studies conducted by Italy’s Foundazion di Ricercar e Cura showed that having a pint of beer daily reduced the risk of heart diseases by nearly 31%.
 This study involved around 200,000 people.
-But it was also found that the risk of heart problems increased in those who consumed large quantity of alcohol, irrespective of whether it is wine, beer or any other drink.
+But it was also found that the risk of heart problems increased in those who consumed a large quantity of alcohol, irrespective of whether it is wine, beer, or any other drink.
 Moderate drinking has been shown to reduce the occurrence of heart attacks.
-It has also decreased the number of people dying due to heart related disease by a good percentage, according to more than 100 case studies.
+It has also decreased the number of people dying due to heart-related disease by a good percentage, according to more than 100 case studies.

 #1 – LONGER LIFE: